StevenBlack/vocab/vocabulary.md

 of royalty and wealth.
 Also spelled kinte.

+### Kerchkhoff's principle (law of software)
+In cryptography, a system should be secure even if everything about the system, except for a small piece of information - the key - is public knowledge.  -- Auguste Kerckhoffs, 1883

+### Kernighan's Law (law of software)
+Everyone knows that debugging is twice as hard as writing a program in the first place.
+So if you’re as clever as you can be when you write it, how will you ever debug it?  -- Brian Kernighan, 1974

 ### key grip
 The grip sets up scenery and camera dollies; the head of all the grips on a film is called the key grip.